-Some of the motorcyclists at FTM’s Bike Night have been following this story and ask me for updates so I thought I would write about it.
+Some of the motorcyclists at FTM’s Bike Night have been following this story and asking me for updates, so I thought I would write about it.

 I was enraged when I saw a News 12 and CBS News story on April 4.
 A Stony Brook woman, Linda, was hospitalized for diabetic neuropathy and came home four months later to find her dog, Luna a 7-year-old beagle-husky mix, in a shelter that refused to return her.
 The shelter owner stated on TV, “There is no way that family is getting their dog back.”

 Linda’s son was told his mother would probably never return home.
 He was going to boot camp in the Navy and couldn’t take care of Luna, so he placed an ad on Craigslist looking for someone to adopt Luna.
 The man who adopted Luna didn’t keep her and left Luna at a veterinarian.
 The veterinarian sent Luna to the Town of Babylon shelter, and a couple of weeks later, Luna was saved by a private shelter.